 Students will be required to meet the following eligibility requirements:

-(b) If a student attends or attended a community college (or 2‐year associate program) the student must have completed at least twenty-four (24) credits.
-If a student has attended a training program, that program must have a certificate of completion date between December 31, 2018 and December 31, 2019; or
+- If a student attends or attended a community college (or 2‐year associate program) the student must have completed at least twenty-four (24) credits.
+If a student has attended a training program, that program must have a certificate of completion date between December 31, 2019 and December 31, 2020; or

-(c) Graduate students must have completed or will complete a Master's Degree program in 2020 or later.
+- Graduate students must have completed or will complete a Master's Degree program in 2021 or later.